-Released February 10, 1939: John and Jane fall in love at first sight and are convinced that they were made for each other, but after a few years of hard times they decide to split up on New Year's Eve.
+Released February 10, 1939: (running time 1 hour and 33 minutes) John and Jane fall in love at first sight and are convinced that they were made for each other, but after a few years of hard times they decide to split up on New Year's Eve.

 Produced by David O. Selznick

 Written by Jo Swerling, Rose Franken and Frank Ryan